 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>The XBroker - Latest Comments in What is Mortgage Fraud?</title><link>http://thexbroker.disqus.com/</link><description>Radical Transparency for the Mortgage and Real Estate Industries</description><language>en</language><lastBuildDate>Fri, 10 Jul 2009 07:59:14 -0000</lastBuildDate><item><title>Re: What is Mortgage Fraud?</title><link>http://thexbroker.com/2006/10/25/swindlers-list/#comment-12438127</link><description>As we all know mortgage is a loan secured by real property through the use of a document which evidences the existence of the loan and the encumbrance of that realty through the granting of a mortgage which secures the loan, this is what i had known for years and had read in WIKIPEDIA.
-You had indeed created an amazing article about mortgage fraud, people should be aware of this.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">realestate14</dc:creator><pubDate>Fri, 10 Jul 2009 07:59:14 -0000</pubDate></item><item><title>Re: What is Mortgage Fraud?</title><link>http://thexbroker.com/2006/10/25/swindlers-list/#comment-8767680</link><description>I'm amazed of what I have just read.
-The law is very weird and not even a &lt;a rel="follow" href="http://www.smartrules.com" rel="nofollow"&gt;civil procedure&lt;/a&gt; could have saved the fraud victim here.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>The XBroker - Latest Comments in What is Mortgage Fraud?</title><link>http://thexbroker.disqus.com/</link><description>Radical Transparency for the Mortgage and Real Estate Industries</description><atom:link href="https://thexbroker.disqus.com/what_is_mortgage_fraud/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Tue, 10 Aug 2010 10:11:57 -0000</lastBuildDate><item><title>Re: What is Mortgage Fraud?</title><link>http://thexbroker.com/2006/10/25/swindlers-list/#comment-67558835</link><description>&lt;p&gt;'m amazed of what I have just read.
+The law is very weird and not even a civil procedure could have saved the fraud victim here.
 That is why we need to create better laws that cover such problems.
 If it were me creating the law, I would sentence such a criminal to death.
-That would teach them to play with someone's home and of course someone's implicit future.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">StevenTaylor</dc:creator><pubDate>Tue, 28 Apr 2009 03:17:20 -0000</pubDate></item></channel></rss>
+That would teach them to play with someone's home and of course someone's implicit future. &lt;br&gt;__________________________________________&lt;br&gt;&lt;a href="http://www.online-creditcardprocessing.com/" rel="nofollow noopener" target="_blank" title="http://www.online-creditcardprocessing.com/"&gt;payment processing&lt;/a&gt;&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">StevenTaylor</dc:creator><pubDate>Tue, 10 Aug 2010 10:11:57 -0000</pubDate></item></channel></rss>